 The extensive renovation work took 16 months to complete, and involved the building size extending by a third, with an entirely new landscape wing revealed during the gallery’s grand reopening in February 2015.

-Air Diffusion supplied the beautifully discrete jet-throw FlowBar along the stunning vaulted ceiling of the galleries; the innovative ventilation system truly enhancing the timeless look of the space.
+Air Diffusion supplied the beautifully discreet jet-throw FlowBar along the stunning vaulted ceiling of the galleries; the innovative ventilation system truly enhancing the timeless look of the space.

-The use of FlowBar in the refurbishment of period buildings works extremely well due to its discrete aesthetics and high air handling capacity.
+The use of FlowBar in the refurbishment of period buildings works extremely well due to its discreet aesthetics and high air handling capacity.
 It is also a fantastic choice in museums and art galleries; providing an optimum level of air distribution for occupants and the items on display.